denoland/std/domains/reasoning/domain-rules.md

 - **Guideline**:

-  - Use **Interface Files** to reference concepts that are common across multiple 'gold' sets.
+  - Use **Interface Files** to reference concepts that are common across multiple 'domain' sets.
   - Ensure that your set remains self-contained by not introducing dependencies outside of your set and the Interface Files.

 ## 2. Interface File Usage

-- **Rule**: For each pair of 'gold' definition sets, there should be an **Interface File** that handles shared concepts and resolves duplication.
+- **Rule**: For each pair of 'domain' definition sets, there should be an **Interface File** that handles shared concepts and resolves duplication.

   **Examples**:

-  - **Correct**: Creating an Interface File between `Gold-Dreamcatcher` and `Gold-DCI` to reconcile definitions of **Stuck**.
+  - **Correct**: Creating an Interface File between `Domain-Dreamcatcher` and `Domain-DCI` to reconcile definitions of **Stuck**.
   - **Incorrect**: Each set redefining **Stuck** differently without coordination via an Interface File.

 - **Guidelines**:

   - **Creation and Maintenance**:
-    - Each Interface File is collaboratively created and maintained for a specific pair of 'gold' sets.
+    - Each Interface File is collaboratively created and maintained for a specific pair of 'domain' sets.
     - AI assistance can be used to reconcile concepts and suggest common definitions or identify differences.
     - The Interface File should document how concepts from both sets are interfaced, possibly by mapping different terms to a common concept or distinguishing between slightly different concepts.